 Staff

-Jaclyn Biskup (Associate Artistic Director) (She/Her) is a director and producer working in theatre, television, and film.
-She received an Emmy nomination and was a Peabody Finalist for her work on the digital series, THE SECRET LIFE OF MUSLIMS, and currently works as the creative producer at New Ohio Theatre.
-As the founding artistic director of The Mill, she has directed and produced over 20 productions.
-Her work has been seen at New Ohio Theatre, MCC Playlabs, New Dramatists, Rattlestick, Dixon Place, Town Stages, and the NYC International Fringe.
-Assistant director to Tony Award-winning director Anna D. Shapiro on the Broadway productions of THE MINUTES and STRAIGHT WHITE MEN and has also assisted on productions at Steppenwolf, The Public, and The American Musical Theatre Workshop.
-Her digital projects include The InBetween with Erika Henningsen for Broad Stream and PBS NOVA, Delta Air Lines, Caltech, Harvard, and others.
-She is a New Georges affiliated artist and a first-generation college graduate who holds a BA in Theatre from Northern Illinois University and an MFA in Directing from Northwestern University. jaclyn@bricktheater.com
+Jaclyn Biskup (Interim Managing Artistic Director) (She/Her) is a director and producer working in theatre, television, and film.
+She received an Emmy nomination and was a Peabody Finalist for the digital series THE SECRET LIFE OF MUSLIMS, previously served as the outgoing creative producer at New Ohio Theatre and is the founding artistic director of The Mill.
+Her work has been seen at The Brick, New Ohio Theatre, Theater Lab, MCC Playlabs, New Dramatists, Rattlestick, Dixon Place, Town Stages, and NYC International Fringe Festival.
+Assistant director to Anna Shapiro on the Broadway productions of THE MINUTES and STRAIGHT WHITE MEN.
+Digital projects include work for Broad Stream, PBS NOVA, Vox, Delta Air Lines, Caltech, and Harvard.
+Drama Leauge Alumni and New Georges Affiliated Artist.

-Lydia Mokdessi (Director of Marketing and Communications) (She/Her) is an artist, writer, editor, and arts administrator based in NYC since 2012.
-She has performed in works by Buck Wanner, Katie Workum, Emie Hughes, Stevie May, Londs Reuter, Jordan Morley, Marion Storm, Alexandra Pinel, Anna Sperber, Maida Withers, Anthony Gongora, Heather McArdle, and others.
-Her work has been presented at Center for Performance Research, Roulette Intermedium, Movement Research at Judson Church, Gibney Dance, AUNTS, Brooklyn Arts Exchange, Dixon Place, Triskelion Arts, Fourth Arts Block, The Wild Project, and The Brick Theater.
-She is the editor of Culturebot and has served on the NY Dance and Performance Bessie Awards selection committee, as Curator for the CURRENT SESSIONS, and as co-organizer of Community of Practice, an initiative for early-career artists and writers supported by University Settlement.
-She most recently held the position of Director of Marketing and Communications at Baryshnikov Arts. lydia@bricktheater.com
+Lydia Mokdessi (Director of Marketing and Communications) (She/Her) is an artist, editor, and cultural worker.
+Her performance work has been presented by Center for Performance Research, Roulette Intermedium, Movement Research, Gibney Dance, AUNTS, Brooklyn Arts Exchange, Dixon Place, Triskelion Arts, and The Brick Theater.
+She is the editor of Culturebot and has served on the NY Dance and Performance Bessie Awards selection committee, as curator for the CURRENT SESSIONS, and as co-organizer of Community of Practice, supported by University Settlement.
+She most recently held the position of Director of Marketing and Communications at Baryshnikov Arts from 2016-2023.

-Cameron Stuart (Box Office and Front of House Manager)(He/Him) is a writer, composer, and performer, and self-produces as No-Brow Theater Company (formerly Saints of an Unnamed Country).
+Cameron Stuart (Operations Director)(He/Him) is a writer, composer, and performer, and self-produces as No-Brow Theater Company (formerly Saints of an Unnamed Country).
 With several friends, Stuart opened and managed The Glove, a DIY performance space in Bushwick.
 The Glove was a participating venue in the Exponential Festival, which Stuart co-produced from 2017–2022.
-Born in Florida, he now lives in Queens, NY. cameron@bricktheater.com
+Born in Florida, he now lives in Queens, NY.

 Curation Team